 Stanton Glantz, of the more popularly known “Legacy Tobacco Documents Library.”
 If anyone could put a date on when the “Doubt is our product” memo, it would be Glantz.
 But the appearance of his name is not trouble-free (hold on to that thought for a moment as well).

-The genesis of the project began in 1994 when a few thousand pages of confidential, internal documents from the Brown & Williamson Tobacco Corporation were copied and leaked by an anonymous whistleblower.
-One of these document sets, … was sent to UCSF professor Dr. Stanton Glantz.
+The UCSF Library launched The Legacy Tobacco Documents Library in 2002 but the genesis of the project began 8 years earlier when a few thousand pages of highly confidential, internal documents from the Brown & Williamson Tobacco Corporation were copied and leaked by an anonymous whistleblower to various academics, media outlets and Congress.
+One of these document sets was sent to UCSF professor Dr. Stanton Glantz in May, 1994.

-Mid-1994, according to Stanton Glantz’ own words in the book he put out by June 1, 1996 (Amazon’s description puts the documents’ arrival at May 1994), containing the “Doubt is our product” memo headlining Chapter 5.
+Stanton Glantz’s own words about the date — mid-1994 — are oddly more vague within the June 1, 1996 book he edited, which had the “Doubt is our product” memo headlining Chapter 5 (Amazon’s description puts the documents’ arrival at May 1994).
 A 2008 book puts Glantz’s receipt of the documents exactly on May 24, 1994.

 There’s no detail on any major news outlet revealing this to the world in Stanton’s writings, though.
 Perhaps the detail in Gore’s movie book about “recently uncovered during one of the lawsuits” can clear it up.
 Where does a search of that lead?